Current Lab Members

 madeline(dot)hallet(at)stonybrook(dot).edu

-Maddy is a PhD student, and will be studying albatross energetics in response to changing wind patterns.
+Maddy is a PhD student studying giant petrel movement and habitat use in relation to wind.
 She received her B.S. in environmental sciences from the University of Washington in her hometown of Seattle.
 After graduating, she worked several field jobs, including a season doing avian point count surveys in Nevada, forestry work in Washington and Oregon, and fire ecology research in the Longleaf Pine forests of Georgia.
 She then went on to receive her M.A. in applied ecology at Stony Brook in Dr. Heather Lynch’s lab, writing her capstone on the distribution and abundance of Macaroni penguins in the Antarctic Peninsula region.
 She is broadly interested in wildlife conservation with a large taxonomic focus on birds, but has a love for all animals.
-When she isn’t thinking about birds, she enjoys playing video games, listening to tons of rock and indie music, going outdoors, and spending time with her cat Rufus.
+When she isn’t thinking about birds, she enjoys playing video games, listening to lots of rock and indie music, rock climbing, and spending time with her cat Rufus.

 Katie Gallagher